Radio Rhema. Mostly

 Apparently at the Second Vatican Council (1962-65) the Roman Catholic

-Church gave up its teaching that it is the only way for people to be saved
+Church gave up its teaching that it is the only way for people to be

 Roman Catholics Christian?"CARM's position is simple.
 If

-a Roman Catholic believes in the official Roman Catholic teaching on salvation,
+a Roman Catholic believes in the official Roman Catholic teaching on

 Rosicrucian Order, Rosicrusianism.
 Cult.

 See AMORC.

 Ross, Hugh.

 Rowling, Joanne Kathleen.
+J

-series of books.
-Born on 31 July 1965 (some unauthorised biographies say
+of books.
+Born on 31 July 1965 (some unauthorised biographies say 1966).

 Ruegg, Albert.
+Albert

-Albert Ruegg is a follower of false prophet William
+Ruegg is a follower of false prophet William

 Branham, and evangelistically distributes Branham's false teachings

-supports).
-He pastors Christian Believers Church
+pastors Christian Believers Church in Tauranga,

-in Tauranga, where he teaches modalism,
+where he teaches modalism,

 and that people need to be baptised in the name of Jesus (only, not in

-the Mark of the Beast.
+should have long hair.
 He is assigned a Danger rating here because

 he teaches and actively promulgates the seriously bad doctrine of William

-Branham, not because he's considered physically dangerous in any way (although
+Branham, not because he's considered physically dangerous in any way